NivenT/RusticTales/README.md

 # Using this on Windows

 This code won't run natively on Windows, but luckily it doesn't need to because Windows users can use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps).
-If you want to run this on Windows, follow the instructions in that link (I reccommend the manual install).
+If you want to run this on Windows, follow the instructions in that link (I reccommend the manual install). **You need to be running WSL 2 for this program to work**.
+If you run into issues getting this working (or run into other issues), scroll down a little.

 At the end, you'll need to pick a Linux distro to use.
 The instructions below assume you picked [Ubuntu](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab).
 Once you have an Ubuntu terminal up and running, you'll want to install rust before cloning this repo.
 To do this, run the following commands.
 ```bash